11 Reasons Your Hair Is So Oily & 10 Ways To Fix Greasy Hair

 Using gels, creams, curling creams, hair sprays, or hair straighteners daily for heat styling daily,can leave your scalp oily.

 These are the 11 major reasons your hair looks oily.
-But thankfully, you can fix your greasy hair with a few minor adjustments to your lifestyle.
+There are ways you can train your hair to be less greasy.
+A few minor adjustments to your lifestyle will do it.
+Read below for more!

 How To Fix Greasy Hair